Sachin Tendulkar: 2007–08: Tour of Australia

-In the Border-Gavaskar Trophy, 2007–08, Tendulkar showed exceptional form, becoming the leading run scorer with "493 runs in four Tests, despite consistently failing in the second innings.
-Sachin scored 62 runs in the first innings of the first Test at the MCG in Melbourne, but could not prevent a heavy 337-run win for Australia.
+In the Border–Gavaskar Trophy, 2007–08, Tendulkar showed exceptional form, becoming the leading run scorer with "493 runs in four Tests, despite consistently failing in the second innings.
+Tendulkar scored 62 runs in the first innings of the first Test at the MCG in Melbourne, but could not prevent a heavy 337-run win for Australia.
 In the controversial New Years' Test at Sydney, Tendulkar scored an unbeaten 154, even though India lost the Test.
 This was his third century at the SCG and his 38th Test century overall, earning him an average of 326 at the ground at the time of completing the innings.
-In the third Test at the WACA cricket ground in Perth, Sachin was instrumental in India's first innings score of 330, scoring a well-compiled 71.
+In the third Test at the WACA cricket ground in Perth, Tendulkar was instrumental in India's first innings score of 330, scoring a well-compiled 71.
 India went on to record a historic triumph at the WACA, ending Australia's run of 16 consecutive wins.
-In the fourth Test at the Adelaide Oval, which ended in a draw, he scored 153 in the first innings, being involved in a crucial 126-run stand with V.V.S.
-Laxman for the fifth wicket to lead India to a score of 282 for 5 from 156 for 4.
+In the fourth Test at the Adelaide Oval, which ended in a draw, he scored 153 in the first innings, being involved in a crucial 126-run stand with VVS Laxman for the fifth wicket to lead India to a score of 282 for 5 from 156 for 4.
 He secured the Man of the Match award.

 In the One-Day International Commonwealth Bank Tri-Series involving India, Sri Lanka and Australia, Tendulkar became the only batsman to complete 16,000 runs in ODIs.
 He achieved this feat against Sri Lanka on 5 February 2008 at the Gabba in Brisbane.
-He started the series wth scores of 10, 35, 44 and 32.
-His form dipped a bit in the middle of the tournament, but Tendulkar came back strongly in India's must-win game against Sri Lanka at the Bellerive Oval in Hobart, scoring 63 off 54 balls.
+He started the series with scores of 10, 35, 44 and 32.
+His form dipped a bit in the middle of the tournament with scores of 5,0 and 2, but Tendulkar came back strongly in India's must-win game against Sri Lanka at the Bellerive Oval in Hobart, scoring 63 off 54 balls.
 He finished the series with a match winning 117 not out off 120 balls in the first final, and 91 runs in the second final.
-Both the knocks were nominated to be the ODI Batting Performance of the year by ESPNCricinfo.
+Both the knocks were nominated to be the ODI Batting Performance of the year by ESPNcricinfo.

-Home series against South Africa
+2008: Return to Tests and breaking Brian Lara's record

 South Africa toured in March and April 2008 for a three-Test series.
 Tendulkar scored a five-ball duck in his only innings of the series; he sustained a groin strain in the match and as a result was forced not only to miss the second and third Tests, but also the tri-series involving Bangladesh, the 2008 Asia Cup, and the first half of the inaugural season of the IPL.

-Sri Lanka series

 Before the Indian cricket team's tour of Sri Lanka in July 2008, Tendulkar needed 177 runs to go past Brian Lara's record of Test 11,953 runs.
 However, he failed in all six innings, scoring a total of 95 runs.
 India lost the series and his average of 15.83 was his worst in a Test series with at least three matches.